 Egg Harbor Twp, NJ 08234

-This 25th Earth Day celebration will feature lots of free, fun and educational activities for everyone, including live turtles, raptors and music.
-The celebration has many new exciting events in addition to traditional favorites.
+This 26th Earth Day celebration will feature lots of free, fun and educational activities for everyone, including fishing, live turtles, raptors and animals from the Cape May Zoo, and music.
+The celebration has many new exciting events in addition to old favorites.
 Over 100 vendors, crafters and exhibitors will be part of the celebration!